apache/mynewt-site/docs/chapter1/try_markdown.md

 * Click on "Help" in Mou and then on "Markdown Syntax Reference".

 * <font color="red"> Substitute a sentence of your own here </font>

+---

+> <font color="red"> Note! </font>
+>> You will not be able to see the change immediately by refreshing your browser right after editign the Markdown file.
+You can only push the change to the Apache repository.
+So continue with the steps in [how_to_edit_docs.md](how_to_edit_docs.md).
+>>
+>> You can see the change on the website if/when a doc builder on the project team merges your changes to the master branch and generates the pages for the website.
+>>
+>> You do have the option to download MkDocs and preview the change by hosting the pages locally using its built-in web server.
+The steps are described in [how_to_edit_docs.md](how_to_edit_docs.md).